Tech Note: The Magic Ladder Library works with Google Chrome, Apple Safari, and Amazon Silk (including FireTv)

 - Library – Return to the Library.

-- Replace Name/Word (optional) – When a publication has a name or word that can be replaced with a word that will personalize the publication for your learner, the Replace Word option box will appear with the replaceable word displayed in red.
-By typing a word in the box (word should be no more than 4 characters longer than the displayed word), and then clicking the “Replace” button, the system will replace the replaceable word with the word you entered throughout the document.
+- Personalize: Replace Name or Word: When a publication has a name or word that can be replaced with a word that will personalize the publication for your learner, the Replace Word option box will appear with the replaceable word displayed in red.
+By typing a word in the box (not more than 4 characters longer than the displayed word), and then clicking the “Replace” button, the system will replace the replaceable word with the word you entered throughout the document.
+(See also “Advanced Settings: Stewards” to have your word or name replacement be automatically set for all content).

 - Change Voice – The author of the publication sets the default voice used by the PQ Pop-up and used to read the text associated with the speaker buttons.
 Clicking on one of the Change Voice icons will change the default voice to the voice you selected (Girl, Boy, Woman, or Man).
 Note: Voice change will persist until changed but will reset to the author’s default setting on each new visit.